 - Key features to look for in a PABX system

 What is PABX?

 Private Automatic Branch Exchange (PABX) essentially gives your business a private telephone exchange solely for your purposes.
 Rather than connecting a whole bunch of landlines to the public network, PABX allows extensions to be built from the same telephone number while taking care of the switching and connecting internally.
+On the same subject : Tips on How to Find the Cheapest VoIP Provider.
 Not only does this make future growth far easier to implement, but it also boasts significant cost and efficiency savings when compared to operating multiple landlines.

 Typically, the system is owned and operated by the business itself, with the business owners taking on the responsibility of regular maintenance, repairs, and upgrades.

 PABX allows for a complex web of multiple network connections, facilitating business communications as they grow and adapt.
 As a result, the system can handle an impressively high volume of incoming and outgoing calls, which can be expanded with additional hardware installations.